 Formulas with hydrolysed whey proteins, where the allergy-inducing epitopes have been removed or reduced, are ideal for infants at risk for allergy.
 Formula using hydrolysates have several advantages, including a better taste than free amino acids, and, as studies have shown, hydrolysates are more readily absorbed than both free amino acids and intact proteins.

 Arla Food Ingredients is committed to providing the best possible nutrition for infants with or at risk for allergy.
-Our portfolio of high-quality whey protein hydrolysates comply with the strictest quality and safety standards, and have passed the active systemic anaphylaxis (ASA) test.
+Our portfolio of high-quality whey protein hydrolysates comply with the strictest quality and safety standards.
 Customized protein hydrolysates are also available.